fabueida/PouchCellInspector-PrivacyPolicy/README.md

 - Audio recordings
 - Cloud backups created by the app itself

 Information generated while using the app remains on the user's device unless the user explicitly chooses to save, export, or share it.
+Pouch Cell Inspecter may keep previously scanned classifications locally on your device so you can review earlier inspection outcomes inside the app.

+This is different from the optional “Save to Photos” feature.
+If you enable that setting, captured images may be saved to your personal Photos library on your device.
+If that setting remains off, the app will not automatically save captured images to Photos.

+In both cases, the information remains under your control on your device, and we do not collect it as user data for remote storage, advertising, or sale.

 ## Images, Photo Library Access, and Saving Behavior